 Qigong & Tai Chi

 Looking for balance in your life while having fun?
-Join a Qigong & Tai Chi class virtually or in person at the Minnesota Zoo to expand your wellness practice, change-up your workout, and try something different.
+Join a Qigong & Tai Chi class at the Minnesota Zoo to expand your wellness practice, change-up your workout, and try something different.

 These classes are perfect for all levels from beginners to advanced practitioners.